Pyomo/mpi-sppy/doc/src/amalgomator.rst

    examples of these functions.

-The full options dictionary is passed through to ``kw_creator`` so keyword arguments for scenario creation can be placed in the almalgaator options dictionary.
+The full options dictionary is passed through to ``kw_creator`` so keyword arguments for scenario creation can be placed in the almalgamator options dictionary.

-Amalgaator with EF
+Amalgamator with EF
 -------------------

-It is possible to use ``amalgaator.py`` to solve a problem by solving directly its extensive form (see the section :ref:`EF Directly`).
+It is possible to use ``amalgamator.py`` to solve a problem by solving directly its extensive form (see the section :ref:`EF Directly`).
 The options must then include an attribute ``EF-2stage`` or ``EF-mstage`` set equal to True.
 It uses the ``sputils.create_EF`` method.